 All applicants will receive a supplemental application after we receive a verified AMCAS application.
 Keep in mind that the process for receiving a supplemental application is an automated process, regardless of your academic record and MCAT scores.
-The deadline for the supplemental application will be identified in the email offering the invitation to complete our application.
+The deadline to submit your completed supplemental application will be identified in the email invitation to complete our application.
+Please note, if you have not received a supplemental application, you may need to check your spam and junk folders.
 It is important that you take into consideration the admissions policies, guidelines, and criteria we have indicated on our website to ensure that your academic credentials meet our criteria.
 The non-refundable supplemental application fee is $68.

 The Admissions Process Checklist:

 - Garner your letters of recommendation.